reyan-singh/AQI/README.md

 # Air Quality Prediction Model

-This repository contains a random forest model for predicting air quality based on AQI (Air Quality Index) values of various pollutants.
-The model is trained on a dataset sourced from Kaggle's Global Air Pollution Dataset.
+This repository provides a script to determine the air quality based on AQI (Air Quality Index) values of various pollutants.
+The AQI data is retrieved using the OpenWeatherMap API.

 ## How It Works